Location of Adventure

 Our Private Leaders

-R/T flights to and from Winnipeg and Churchill, accommodations, all meals, beer and wine on the Tundra Lodge, cold-weather gear
+Round-trip flights between Winnipeg and Churchill, accommodations, all meals, beer and wine at the Tundra Lodge, dog sledding excursion, cold-weather gear

-including a parka and boots during your trip, services of NHA's professional Expedition Leaders and assistants, some gratuities, all activities/entrance fees, sled dog excursion, evening wildlife and cultural presentations, all taxes and service charges.
+including use of a parka and boots during your trip, services of NHA's professional Expedition Leaders and assistants, some gratuities, all activities/entrance fees, evening wildlife and cultural presentations, all taxes and service charges.

 Travel to and from Winnipeg, distilled and alcoholic beverages on the Tundra Lodge, some gratuities, travel insurance, items of a personal nature (telephone calls, laundry, etc.).